AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ## Interacting with Video Viewer {#section-ab66eb6955aa4a8aa6d14a3b3acfed3f}

-Video Viewer provides a set of standard user interface controls for video playback, like a play/pause button, video scrubber video time bubble, played time/total time indicator, volume control, full screen button, and closed caption toggle.
+Video Viewer provides a set of standard user interface controls for video playback, like a play/pause button, video scrubber video time bubble, played time/total time indicator, volume control, full-screen button, and closed caption toggle.
 All these controls are grouped into a control bar at the bottom of the viewer user interface.

 On touch devices, volume control is hidden from the user interface, because it is only possible to control volume using the hardware buttons.

-When the viewer operates in pop-up mode, the full screen button is not available in the user interface.
+When the viewer operates in pop-up mode, the full-screen button is not available in the user interface.

 It is possible to navigate the content of a video quickly when video chapter is activated.
 Video chapters are displayed as markers in the video scrubber track and show the chapter title and associated description on a mouse rollover or with a single tap on touch systems.
 Users can seek to a particular chapter by selecting a chapter marker or selecting the chapter description bubble.